kayomarz/cache-bust-filename/README.md

 # Cache busting

-Cache busting urls by updating file names.
+Cache bust urls by including a hash in filenames.

 **Note**: Currently, this library cache busts a single css `<link>` found in an HTML file.
 This is sufficient for my current needs.
 If for